square/kotlinpoet/docs/functions.md

   .build()
 ```

-## Spaces don't wrap by default
+## Wrapping is explicit

 In order to guarantee code correctness, starting in version 2.0, KotlinPoet will never replace
-spaces, found in blocks of code, with new line symbols, even in cases when the line of code exceeds
+spaces found in blocks of code with new line symbols, even in cases when the line of code exceeds
 the length limit.
 Let's take this function for example:

 ```kotlin